 4. Make the most of your budget

-You’re also likely to find less expensive CPAs with Microsoft Ads while targeting potentially millions of daily search engine users.
+You’re also likely to find less expensive costs per acquisition (CPAs) with Microsoft Ads while targeting millions of daily search engine users.

 5. Know your target audience on Bing

-Microsoft Ads enables you to set up customized event and conversion actions using Universal Event Tracking (UET).
-With the help of this tool, you can create custom audiences as people perform certain actions.
+Microsoft Ads allows you to set up customized event and conversion actions using Universal Event Tracking (UET).
+It helps you record visitor activity on your site, powering conversion tracking, automated bid strategies, and audience segmentation.